System representation

 source

-• $S_0 \subseteq S$ is the set of initial states,
+• VI <: InitialStates is the type of initial states.

 Fields